corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/corda-cli/CLI-plugin-host.md

 ```

 this will allow the plugin to be compiled into a special fat jar that deals with certain dependency issues and allows the use of `cliPlugin` configuration to configure the plugin.
 This should be placed after dependencies.
-And example of the configuration can be seen here:
+An example of the configuration can be seen here:

 ```groovy
 cliPlugin{